cxr00/cxr/cxr/state/readme/state.md

 player.height = 20  # THIS DOES NOT WORK
 ```

 The reason for this is due to the way StateData access is implemented.
-Unfortunately, attempting to add a `__setattr__` override causes a `RecursionError`.
+Unfortunately, attempting to add a `__setattr__` override causes a `RecursionError`. **In general, I use `__getattr__` exclusively over `__getitem__`, though the choice is ultimately up to you.**

-In general, when assigning values to the StateData, it will automatically determine if the value is serializable or not.
+In general, when assigning values to the StateData, it will assume it is serializable.
 However, if you want to specifically add an attribute as nonserializable, use `nonser`:

 ```python
 player.nonser("weight", 167)